kokuwaio/helm-charts/charts/visual-regression-tracker/README.md

 Auth proxy was removed as it does nto work as expected.

+The `reactAppApi.protocol` & `reactAppApi.url` have been removed and `reactAppApiUrl` is used again.

 ### From 3.0.x to 4.0.0

 This version adds a proxy in fornt of the API server which protects it via basic auth.
 The configuration can be done via `authProxy.basicAuth.username`, `authProxy.basicAuth.password`.
 The password can also be populated by predefined secret via `secrets.authProxy`.